 - 1. Entry must be the work of one individual.
 Products with more than one person listed in the credit line will be disqualified. - 2.
 Submit entry as a collection within the DVIDS Awards interface module. - 3.
 Entry must contain four video products (refer to Appendix C for product descriptions): - a.
-One b-roll video - b.
-One video story - c.
+One b-roll video. - b.
+One video story. - c.
 Two products of the candidate's choice, either a video story, multimedia product, video spot, or one video from a video series.
-A video designed exclusively for use on a social media platform may also be entered as a candidate's choice. - 4.
-Other requirements: - a.
+A video designed exclusively for use on a social media platform may also be entered as a candidate's choice.

+- a.
 Follow entry criteria listed in Section V. - b.
-A b-roll video package may not be submitted as a candidate's choice however, a portion of the b-roll may be used to create the candidate's choice products (e.g. video story, multimedia product... etc) - c.
+A b-roll video package may not be submitted as a candidate's choice however, a portion of the b-roll may be used to create the candidate's choice products (e.g. video story, multimedia product... etc.) - c.
 Slates are not required. - d.
-Videos may contain closed captions, but they are not required.
+Videos may contain closed captions, but they are not required. - e.
+Music used in videos must be licensed through a unit subscription, or with written consent from the artist.
+This licensing information must be annotated in the DVIDS caption.
+Individual licenses are not authorized for DVIDS products and could result in the upload being taken down. - f.
+See Appendix F for VI policy compliance checklist.

-H. Moss-Holland Civilian Writer of the Year
+Category H: Moss-Holland Civilian Writer of the Year

 - 1. Entry must be work of one individual.
 Stories with more than one person listed in the byline will be disqualified. - 2.
 Submit entry as a collection within the DVIDS Awards interface module. - 3.
 Entry must contain five products (refer to Appendix C for product descriptions): - a.
-One information story - b.
-One feature story - c.
-Three stories of the candidate's choice, one of which may be a commentary - d.
-Other requirements - e.
-Follow entry criteria listed in Section V. - 4.
-Other requirements: - a.
+One information story. - b.
+One feature story. - c.
+Three stories of the candidate's choice, one of which may be a commentary. - 4.
+Other requirements. - a.
 Follow entry criteria listed in Section V. - b.
 Products must be from separate events. - c.
 Do not submit a photojournalism product in its entirety.
-A story from a photojournalism product may be entered as a candidate's choice, but only if the entire photojournalism product (photos and story) is not entered into the Defense Communicator of the Year category. - 5.
+A story from a photojournalism product may be entered as a candidate's choice, but only if the entire photojournalism product (photos and story) is not entered into the Defense Communicator of the Year category. - d.
 Upload each article as a separate story in DVIDS.
-Do not upload PDF files.
+Do not upload PDF files. - e.
+See Appendix F for VI policy compliance checklist.

-I. Paul D. Savanuck Military Writer of the Year
+Category I: Paul D. Savanuck Military Writer of the Year

-- 5. Entry must be the work of one individual.
-Stories with more than one person listed in the byline will be disqualified. - 6.
-Submit entry as a collection within the DVIDS Awards interface module.
-Entry must contain five products (refer to Appendix C for product descriptions): - 7.
-One information story - 8.
-One feature story - 9.
-Three stories of the candidate's choice, one of which may be a commentary or photojournalism product - 10.
-Other requirements: - a.
+- 1. Entry must be the work of one individual.
+Stories with more than one person listed in the byline will be disqualified. - 2.
+Submit entry as a collection within the DVIDS Awards interface module. - 3.
+Entry must contain five products (refer to Appendix C for product descriptions): - a.
+One information story. - b.
+One feature story. - c.
+Three stories of the candidate's choice, one of which may be a commentary or photojournalism product.

+- a.
 Follow entry criteria listed in Section V. - b.
 Products must be from separate events. - c.
 Do not submit a photojournalism product in its entirety.
-A story from a photojournalism product may be entered as a candidate's choice, but only if the entire photojournalism product (photos and story) is not entered into the Defense Communicator of the Year category. - 11.
+A story from a photojournalism product may be entered as a candidate's choice, but only if the entire photojournalism product (photos and story) is not entered into the Defense Communicator of the Year category. - d.
 Upload each article as a separate story in DVIDS.
-Do not upload PDF files.
+Do not upload PDF files. - e.
+See Appendix F for VI Policy Compliance Checklist

-J: James P. Hunter Award for Outstanding New Military Writer
+Category J: James P. Hunter Award for Outstanding New Military Writer